nosh/tools/testing/README.md

 # tidepool-loadtest

-Cmd-line testing tool that simulates x number of users simultaneously using the platform
+Cmd-line testing tool that simulates x number of users simultaneously using the platform for x number of cycles through the process

 ## Getting Started
 Install the module with: `npm install`